jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

   (b) the relative restrictiveness of the EM condition, particularly the frequency and duration of the offender's authorised absences from the electronic monitoring address; and
   (c) the offender's compliance with the bail conditions during the period of bail with an EM condition; and (d) any other relevant matter.
-(4) Nothing in subsection (1) or subsection (2)—
+Taking into account other aggravating or mitigating factor (4) Nothing in subsection (1) or subsection (2)—
   (a) prevents the court from taking into account any other aggravating or mitigating factor that the court thinks fit; or (b) implies that a factor referred to in those subsections must be given greater weight than any other factor that the court might take into account.
+Definitions of terms used in this section
 (4A) In subsection (1)﻿(fb), emergency health or fire services provider means a person who has a legal duty (under any enactment, employment contract, other binding agreement or arrangement, or other source) to, at the scene of an emergency, provide services that are either or both—
   (a) ambulance services, first aid, or medical or paramedical care:
   (b) services provided by or on behalf of Fire and Emergency New Zealand to save life, prevent serious injury, or avoid damage to property.
+(4B) In subsection (1)﻿(fc), public transport passenger service worker means a driver, pilot, or crew member in, or a worker who otherwise assists in any way, a service for the carriage of passengers for hire or reward by means of any mode of (air, land, sea or other water, or other) transport available to the public generally.
 (5) In this section, procedural requirement means a requirement imposed by or under— (a) the Criminal Procedure Act 2011; or
   (b) any rules of court or regulations made under that Act; or (c) the Criminal Disclosure Act 2008 or any regulations made under that Act.

-**Additional aggravating factors in cases involving violence against, or neglect of, child under 14 years**
+**Additional aggravating factors in cases involving violence against, or neglect of, child under 14 years, or young person of or over age of 14 years but under 18 years**

-### 9A Cases involving violence against, or neglect of, child under 14 years
+### 9A Cases involving violence against, or neglect of, child under 14 years, or young person of or over age of 14 years but under 18 years
-(1) This section applies if the court is sentencing or otherwise dealing with an offender in a case involving violence against, or neglect of, a child under the age of 14 years.
+(1) This section applies if the court is sentencing or otherwise dealing with an offender in a case involving violence against, or neglect of, a child under the age of 14 years, or a young person of or over the age of 14 years but under 18 years.
 (2) The court must take into account the following aggravating factors to the extent that they are applicable in the case:
   (a) the defencelessness of the victim:
   (b) in relation to any harm resulting from the offence, any serious or long-term physical or psychological effect on the victim: